Marketplace vs Website: What Southeast Asian brands need to know

 Competition And Pricing Pressure

 Marketplaces in Southeast Asia are incredibly competitive.
 You’re not just up against other small businesses; you’re often competing with established brands and sellers who can afford to slash prices.
 This can lead to a race to the bottom, squeezing your profit margins.
+International businesses leverage partnerships with local online marketplaces to gain a competitive edge and expand their reach, making the competition even tougher.
 It’s a constant battle to stand out and attract customers when they’re bombarded with similar products.
 You’ll need to really step up your digital marketing efforts to rank higher and attract more customers.

 Limited Brand Identity

 One of the biggest drawbacks of selling on a marketplace is the limited control you have over your brand.
 Your products are listed alongside countless others, often with the marketplace’s branding taking precedence.
-It can be difficult to build brand recognition and loyalty when you’re essentially a small fish in a very big pond.
+It can be difficult to build brand recognition and loyalty when you’re essentially a small fish in a very big pond, especially since global brands often dominate marketplace visibility, making it even harder for smaller sellers to stand out.
 You’re at the mercy of the marketplace’s design and layout, which might not align with your brand’s aesthetic or values.

 Fees And Commissions

 Marketplaces charge fees and commissions on sales, which can eat into your profits.
 These fees can vary depending on the platform and the product category, but they’re a constant cost that you need to factor into your pricing strategy.
+In particular, sellers should pay close attention to transaction fees and marketplace fees, as these are key considerations that can significantly impact your overall costs.
 While marketplaces handle the marketing, selling, and fulfilment process, you still have to share your profits with the marketplace owners.
-It’s important to understand the complex fee structures, including commission rates, listing fees, and transaction fees, to ensure profitability.
+It’s important to understand the complex fee structures, including commission rates, listing fees, transaction fees, and marketplace fees, to ensure profitability.

 The Hybrid Approach: Combining Marketplaces And Your Own Store

 Okay, so you’re torn between the reach of a marketplace and the control of your own eCommerce site?
 Why not both?
 Seriously, a hybrid approach can be a smart move, especially in a diverse market like Southeast Asia.
+By leveraging both ecommerce marketplaces and your own site, you can sell online through multiple channels, maximizing your online sales potential.
 It’s about playing to the strengths of each platform and covering your bases.

 Maximising Reach And Sales

 Marketplaces are great for getting your products in front of a huge audience quickly.
 Think of it as casting a wide net.
 But your own site lets you nurture those customers and build a lasting brand.
+By combining both approaches, businesses can access international markets and compete in the global market, expanding their reach far beyond local boundaries.
 You can use the marketplace to drive initial sales and then encourage customers to visit your site for exclusive deals or a more personalised experience.
 It’s like having two sales teams working for you, each with a different focus.

 Balancing Brand Presence